rabblerouser/core/README.md

  * `frontend`: The frontend React.js web app
  * `backend`: The backend node.js API
  * `e2e`: End-to-end tests built with casperjs (broken right now, ignore them)
- * `provisioning`: Ansible scripts for setting up a dev or CI environment

 The frontend, backend, and E2E tests are all written in JavaScript, so each one has a `package.json` file for dependencies and tasks.
 There is also another `package.json` at the top-level of the repo, which mainly orchestrates the tasks contained within the sub-projects.

-Each of these directories also has its own README file, with more instructions for how to work on its code, or configure extra features (e.g. sending emails).
+Each of these directories also has its own README file, with more instructions for how to work on its code.

 ## Linting